 To make tomorrow a great day, what do I need to do?

-It’s easy to think that we are now all in the same place and have started to settle into a new way of working, for some that may be spot on, but the great leaders are using their skills to help guide and coach their delegated leadership and management teams to support their people through the various stages of the change curve.
+It’s easy to think that we are now all in the same place and have started to settle into a new way of working.
+For some, that may be spot on.
+But great leaders are using their skills to help guide and coach their delegated leadership and management teams to support their people through the various stages of the change curve.

 Wouldn’t it be lovely if everyone worked through the curve at the same speed and had the same needs?
-Sadly, a quick look on LinkedIn shows that people are at different places:
+Sadly, a quick look on LinkedIn shows that people are in different places:

 enjoying the fun of being home with the family